-Fabrication of PAN membranes 1
+Fabrication of polyacrylonitrile membranes 1

-Dry polyacrylonitrile powder (33.0 g, 14.4 wt.%) was dissolved in NMP (118 mL ≡ 121 g) and dry DMSO (68 mL≡75 g) at 30 °C to obtain a UF membrane dope solution.
-The dope solution was cast (knife, 24 mm/s) on non-woven Novatexx 2471 support fixed on a clean glass slate at a wet film thickness of 250 μm.
-After an induction period of 180 s the glass-supported film was immersed in a coagulation bath of deionized water maintained at 5 °C to obtain the phase inversion membrane.
-The cast membranes were then annealed in deionized water maintained at 90 °C for 15 min to obtain anisotropic PAN UF membranes 1.
-Membranes were cut into 46 mm diameter coupons using a punch hole and stored in glycerol/ethanol 1:1 v/v until further use (at least 8 hours).
+Dry PAN powder (33.0 g, 14.4 wt.%) was dissolved in LiCl/N-methyl-2-pyrolidone (118 mL ≡ 121 g) and dry DMSO (68 mL≡75 g) at 30 °C to obtain a UF membrane dope solution.
+The dope solution was cast (knife, 24 mm/s) onto a non-woven Novatexx 2471 support fixed on a clean glass slate at a wet film thickness of 250 μm.
+After an induction period of 180 s, the glass-supported film was immersed in a coagulation bath of deionized water maintained at 5 °C to obtain the phase inversion membrane.
+The cast membranes were then annealed for 15 minutes in deionized water maintained at 90 °C to obtain anisotropic PAN UF membranes 1.
+Membranes were cut into 46-mm-diameter coupons by using a punch hole and stored in glycerol/ethanol 1:1 v/v until further use (at least 8 h).

-Synthesis of PAN-amidoxime membranes 2
+Synthesis of polyacrylonitrile-amidoxime membranes 2

-The PAN-amidoxime membranes 2 were synthesized according to established literature procedures[40–42].
-Hydroxylamine hydrochloride (2.0 g, mmol/coupon) was dissolved in iPrOH/H2O (40 mL/coupon, 1:1 v/v), then aqueous sodium acetate solution (1 molL-1) was slowly added to the mixture until a pH of 8 was reached.
-The reaction mixture was heated to 65 °C internal temperature and PAN membrane coupons 1 (46 mm diameter) were added for specified reaction time, usually, 1.5 h unless noted otherwise (Figure S1).
-After the specified reaction time PAN-amidoxime membranes 2 were retrieved and subsequently washed with 0.1 N aqueous HCl, methanol, and deionized water, then stored in ultrapure water until further use.
+The PAN-amidoxime membranes 2 were synthesized according to published procedures.[40–42] Hydroxylamine hydrochloride (2.0 g, mmol/coupon) was dissolved in iPrOH/H2O (40 mL/coupon, 1:1 v/v), then the aqueous sodium acetate solution (1 mol/L) was slowly added to the mixture until reaching a pH of 8.
+The reaction mixture was heated to 65 °C internal temperature, and PAN membrane coupons 1 (46 mm diameter) were added for the specified reaction time of 1.5 h unless otherwise noted (Figure S1).
+After the specified reaction time, PAN-amidoxime membranes 2 were retrieved and washed with 0.1 N aqueous HCl, methanol, and deionized water, then stored in ultrapure water until further use.

-Synthesis of PAN-oxadiazole membranes 3
+Synthesis of polyacrylonitrile-oxadiazole membranes 3

-The PAN-oxadiazole membranes 3 were synthesized according to adapted literature procedures[41,43–45].
-Amidoxime membranes 2 were equilibrated for two hours in saturated potassium chloride solution, then dipped in a beaker with ultrapure water and afterward padded dry with filter paper, and so kept in air at ambient conditions for 10 minutes.
-Meanwhile, 2-bromoisobutyryl bromide (100% = 1 mmol/coupon, 50% = 0.5 mmol/coupon, 0% = 0 mmol/coupon), acetyl chloride (100% = 0 mmol/coupon, 50% = 0.5 mmol/coupon, 0% = 1 mmol/coupon) and cetylammonium chloride (80 mg, 0.25 mmol) were dissolved in dry dichloromethane/chloroform (30 mL/coupon, 1:1 v/v).
-The reaction mixture was cooled to -10 °C (acetone/ice) and then dry triethylamine (2.1 eq. total acyl halide) was slowly added through a cannula.
-The ambient dried membrane coupons 2 (46 mm) were added to the reaction mixture, which was then stirred at -10 °C for half an hour and then heated to reflux for one hour.
-After stirring for an additional hour without heating the PAN-oxadiazol coupons 3 were retrieved, washed with methanol and deionized water and stored in EtOH/MeCN (1:1 v/v) away from light until further use.
+The PAN-oxadiazole membranes 3 were synthesized according to adapted published procedures.[41,43–45] Amidoxime membranes 2 were equilibrated for 2 h in saturated potassium chloride solution, and then dipped in a beaker containing ultrapure water before being dried with filter paper and sitting in ambient air for 10 minutes.
+Meanwhile, 2-bromoisobutyryl bromide (100% = 1 mmol/coupon, 50% = 0.5 mmol/coupon, 0% = 0 mmol/coupon), acetyl chloride (100% = 0 mmol/coupon, 50% = 0.5 mmol/coupon, 0% = 1 mmol/coupon), and cetylammonium chloride (80 mg, 0.25 mmol) were dissolved in dry dichloromethane/chloroform (30 mL/coupon, 1:1 v/v).
+The reaction mixture was cooled to −10 °C (acetone and ice), and then dry triethylamine (2.1 eq. total acyl halide) was slowly added through a cannula.
+The ambiently dried membrane coupons 2 (46 mm) were added to the reaction mixture, which was then stirred at −10 °C for half an hour and then heated to reflux for one hour.
+After stirring for an additional hour without heating, the PAN-oxadiazole coupons 3 were retrieved, washed with methanol and deionized water, and stored in EtOH/MeCN (1:1 v/v), shielded from light until further use.

-Surface-initiated ATRP
+Surface-initiated atom transfer radical polymerization